storelocatorjs/storelocator/docs/features.md

 ### Filters

 Storelocatorjs can be used with or without filters.
 Filters let you filter stores by categories.
 Store categories can be unlimited but **must be unique** for each marker.
-Identifie them by a unique ID in the JSON key `categories` as string format.
+Identifie them by a unique ID in the JSON key [`categories`](getting-started.html#category) as string format.

 ### Marker styles

 Marker have a default style, the same as on Google Maps.
-Storelocatorjs has an option to easily customized the style of the marker with a SVG.
+Storelocatorjs has an option to easily customized the style of the marker with a pretty SVG.

 To use this feature, fill the option `map.markers` as below: